-What is CPAP tubing / CPAP hose?
+- What is CPAP tubing / CPAP hose?

-CPAP tubing and CPAP hose can be interchangeable terms.
-CPAP hoses / tubing are used for two main purposes: either to connect the machine or humidifier to the CPAP mask, or to connect the machine to a humidifier.
+- CPAP tubing and CPAP hose are interchangeable terms.
+CPAP hoses / tubing are used for two main purposes: to connect a CPAP or BiLevel machine or a humidifier to a mask, or to connect the machine to a humidifier.

 Machine to Mask Hose.
-Machine to Mask hoses are the standard hose used with most therapy setups.
-The hose is placed to the air outtake of either the machine or humidifier and connects to the CPAP mask to deliver the airflow to the mask.
+A hose is connected to the air outlet of either the machine or humidifier and it connects to the CPAP mask to deliver the airflow to the mask.
 In the past, the hose used to connect a machine to mask was a standard size.
 Today, there are a number of different hose options.
 There are three types of machine to mask hoses:

-Standard / Performance Hose.Standard 6 foot hoses come included with each cpap machine purchase.
-The posts on all CPAPs, humidifiers and masks are a standard size, so a standard CPAP hoe will fit on all.
-The standard hoses are also available in 8 foot and 10 foot sizes.
-There are also lighter hoses available that were designed to be more flexible and put less pull on the CPAP mask.
+- Standard / Performance Hose:A long hose or tube is included with each CPAP / BiLevel machine purchase.
+The connections on all CPAPs, humidifiers and masks are a standard size, so a standard CPAP hose will fit on all.
+Standard hoses are also available in 8 foot and 10 foot sizes.
+There are lighter hoses available that were designed to be more flexible and put less pull on the CPAP mask.

-Heated Hose.
-A heated CPAP hose contains copper coils embedded in or wrapped around it.
+- Heated Hose: A heated CPAP hose contains copper coils embedded in or wrapped around the length of the hose.
 These coils conduct a constant temperature through the hose.
-Heated hoses can only be used with specific machines.
+The majority of heated hoses are specific to the machine.

 Humidifier Hose.
-Humidifier hoses connect a CPAP machine to a stand alone humidifier to deliver airflow from the machine to the mask.
-Humidifier hoses are smaller than standard hoses.
-They come in either 18 or 24 inches.
+Humidifier hoses connect a CPAP or BiLevel machine to a stand alone humidifier.
+Humidifier hoses are shorter than standard hoses.
+They come in either 18 or 24 inch lengths.

 - Are all CPAP hoses the same?

-Many auto-titrating CPAPs and bilevels require a pressure line senor to detect breathing patterns and pressure needs.
-The sensor may be in the form of an adapter with narrow tubing attached, or narrow tubing threaded inside the six foot hose.
+A few auto-titrating CPAPs and BiLevels require a pressure line sensor to detect breathing patterns and pressure needs.
+The sensor may be in the form of an adapter with narrow tubing attached or the narrow tubing is threaded inside the six foot hose.
 In both cases, one end of the narrow tubing is plugged into the machine.
 Those machines will not operate without the pressure line sensor.

-What is rainout?
+- What is rainout?

-Rainout is the accumulation of water in a CPAP tube due to warm moist air cooling on its way from your CPAP machine to your CPAP mask.
+- Rainout is the accumulation of water in a CPAP tube due to warm moist air cooling on its way from your CPAP machine to your CPAP mask.

 Solutions to rainout include raising the temperature of your bedroom, insulating your tubing with a Snugglehose, or purchasing a CPAP machine with an integrated heated hose.

-How often should I replace my CPAP hose?
+- How often should I replace my CPAP hose?

-CPAP hoses can last a long time, sometimes up to a year if taken care of properly.
+- CPAP hoses can last a long time, sometimes up to a year if taken care of properly.

-Signs of wear are dry, cracked places on the inside lining or on the rubber ends; "stretch marks" near the rubber ends; and mineral deposits or mold from water left inside the hose; or a visible puncture or tear in the material.
+Signs of wear include dry, cracked places on the inside lining or on the rubber ends; "stretch marks" near the rubber ends; mineral deposits or mold from water left inside the hose; or a visible puncture or tear in the material.

-How do I avoid getting tangled in CPAP hoses?
+- How do I avoid getting tangled in CPAP hoses?

 There are a few ways to keep from getting tangled up in your CPAP tubing.
 Try running your CPAP hose behind the headboard of your bed.
-There are also several types of suspension systems we carry here at CPAP.com.
+Also, there are several types of suspension systems we carry here at CPAP.com.
 You can see the different types of Hose Management Systems under our Comfort & Cleaning section.
 One example is the HoseBuddy Tangle Free CPAP Hose Suspension System: